ISI Order Code:

 Clinical Significance:

 Progesterone is a Progestin produced primarily from enzymatic metabolism of Pregnenolone.
-It is enzymatically converted to 17-Hydroxy Progestrone and 11-Deoxycorticosterone.
+It is enzymatically converted to 17-Hydroxy Progesterone and 11-Deoxycorticosterone.
 It is secreted by both the gonads and the adrenal glands.
 It is mostly bound to Cortisol Binding Globulin and Albumin, but a small percentage is present in the “Free” form.
 This “Free” Progesterone is the bioactive moiety.
 It is excreted into the urine primarily as “Free” unconjugated Progesterone and as Pregnanediol.
 Progesterone is responsible for cellular changes in the cervix, vagina, and uterus.
 Levels are lowest in the follicular phase and increase rapidly following the luteal surge.
 Increased Progesterone inhibits ovulation.
 “Free” Progesterone increases greatly during pregnancy reaching about 20% of the total Progesterone concentration at delivery.
 Measurement of Progesterone can be useful to monitor fertility, corpus luteum function, endometrial development, and be helpful in in-vitro fertilization patients.

-Reference Ranges:
+Reference Range:

 Procedure: